 The information contained within this site is for historical and informative purposes only, and is not aligned with any political persuasion or agenda; the comments contained herein are those of the author of this site.

 This website is an unofficial and independent historical information source and guide, and is not associated with the Eagle’s Nest itself.
-For information about opening times, parking and tickets, all of the key information is on the the On to the Kehlsteinhaus page on this website.
+For information about opening times, parking and tickets, all of the key information is on the the Visiting the Kehlsteinhaus page on this website.
 The official website of the Eagle’s Nest can be found at www.eagles-nest.de

 Rick D. Joshua